liznjoki/Empathic_Credit_App/README.md

    cd Empathic_Credit_App

 2. **Unzip the Data Folder:**
-   Unzip the data.zip in the data directory and save as 'data'.
+   Unzip the data.zip in the data directory and save the three csv files inside the 'data' directory.

 3. **Install Dependencies:**
    pip install -r requirements.txt